DevHelena/redux-store/README.md

 ### How to Enable It
 You **don't need to install anything** – the dependency is already in the project and was downloaded when you ran `npm install` or `yarn install`.
-Simply go to `src/redux/store.ts` and uncomment the lines related to `redux-logger`.
+Simply go to `src/redux/store.ts` and uncomment the lines related to [redux-logger](https://www.npmjs.com/package/redux-logger).

 ```ts
 import { legacy_createStore as createStore, applyMiddleware } from "redux";